ampproject/amphtml/extensions/amp-iframe/amp-iframe.md

 - `amp-iframe` may not appear close to the top of the document.
 They must be either 600px away from the top or not within the first 75% of the viewport when scrolled to the top – whichever is smaller.
 NOTE: We are currently looking for feedback as to how well this restriction works in practice.
 - They are sandboxed by default.
 That means that authors needs to be explicit about what should be allowed in the iframe.
 See the [the docs on MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) for details on the sandbox attribute.
-- They must only request resources via HTTPS.
+- They must only request resources via HTTPS or from a data-URI or via the srcdoc attribute.
 - They must not be in the same origin as the container unless they do not allow `allow-same-origin` in the sandbox attribute.

 Example: